AchiTsa/SAP_TUM_AEM_Config/README.md

 # SAP_TUM_AEM_Config

 ## Documentation
-A pdf was generated that documents everything about the project.
+A pdf was generated that describes everything about the project [Documentation](Project_Documentation_Group_SAP.pdf).

 ## Frontend code
 Frontend code can be downloaded from following repository: https://github.com/cody3807/sap_graph_chart